jmwright432/jmwresearch/index.md

-## Jamie Michelle Wright, M.A., B.A.
+# Jamie Michelle Wright, M.A., B.A.

+## A Brief Intro

 My name is Jamie Wright and I'm a Ph.D. student at the University of Houston.
 I specialize in American Politics with a focus on political behavior, political communication, and public opinion.
 My more specific interests are in the way that media, be that news or entertainment, impact political behaviors and attitudes of citizens in the United States.